ABCD Study: Behavior

-The study includes administration of a range of behavioral assessments, including mental health, language, and working memory.
+Several behavioral tests and measures are administered, including measures of IQ, language, and working memory.

 Biospecimens

-Several different biospecimen samples are collected for the analysis of hormones, DNA, and environmental exposures.
+Several different biospecimen samples are collected for the analysis of hormones, DNA, and neurotoxic substances.
 These biospecimens include hair, blood, saliva, and deciduous (baby) teeth.

-Deciduous teeth can be tested for environmental neurotoxins that were encountered at specific ages (as early as prenatally) by analyzing the chemical content of successive tooth layers.
+Deciduous teeth can be tested for environmental neurotoxins that were encountered at specific ages (even as early as prenatally) by analyzing the chemical content of successive tooth layers.
+The ABCD Study currently banks teeth provided by participants for future analyses.
+Examining toxic chemical exposure at various life stages is expected to provide insight into how exposure to substances like heavy metals affects brain and behavior development.